(palifermin) for Injection, for Intravenous Use

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Reproductive performance, fertility, and sperm assessment parameters were not affected when palifermin was administered intravenously to male and female rats prior to and during mating at doses up to 100 mcg/kg/day.
-Decreased epididymal sperm counts, and increased postimplantation losses were observed at doses ≥ 300 mcg/kg/day (5-fold higher than the recommended human dose, on a mcg/kg basis).
-Increased pre-implantation loss and a decreased fertility index were observed at a palifermin dose of 1000 mcg/kg/day.
+In a fertility and early embryonic development study, palifermin was administered intravenously to male and female rats at doses of 100, 300 or 1000 μg/kg/day.
+Males were dosed 28 days prior to mating through cohabitation and females were dosed 14 days prior to mating through gestation Day 7.
+Decreased epididymal sperm counts, and increased post-implantation losses were observed at doses ≥ 300 μg/kg/day (5 fold the recommended human dose, on a body weight basis).
+Increased preimplantation loss and decreased fertility index, were observed at a palifermin dose of 1000 μg/kg/day

 Use In Specific Populations

 Based on findings in animal studies, Kepivance may cause fetal harm when administered to pregnant women .
 There are no data available on Kepivance use in pregnant women to inform a drug-associated risk of major birth defects and miscarriage or adverse maternal or fetal outcomes.
 In animal reproduction studies, intravenous administration of palifermin to pregnant rabbits and rats during the period of organogenesis resulted in embryo-fetal mortality and alterations to growth [see Data].

 The estimated background risk of major birth defects and miscarriage for the indicated populations is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.